dnmfarrell/berrybrew/doc/Berrybrew API.md

         argument:   perlName
-        value:      The name you want to use for this new install, which will appear in "berrybrew available"
+        value:      The name you want to use for this new install, which will appear in "berrybrew list" and "berrybrew available"

         argument:   perlBase
         value:      Instance of the StrawberryPerl class
         default:    A non-populated instance

-Registers custom Perl instances with `berrybrew`, so they appear in `berrybrew available` and aren't considered orphans.
+Registers custom Perl instances with `berrybrew`, so they appear in `berrybrew list` and `berrybrew available` and aren't considered orphans.

 If a populated instance is sent in as `perlBase`, we'll use its configuration information (version, path info, download info etc) in the new custom one.
-Be sure if you do this that the base and the new custom instances are the same version.
+If you do this, be sure that the base and the new custom instances are the same version.

 #### PerlOp.PerlRegisterVirtualInstall